 Let us say that instead of receiving cash at the end of the day from customer XYZ, our firm ABC Ltd allows them 15 days to pay the account.
 ABC Ltd would make the following entry in their accounting system for the work performed (don’t worry about the accounting entry for when the cash is received, we will cover that under the debtors tutorial).

-In the accounting equation the you will notice the impacts are in effect the same.
-The reason being cash and debtors are both assets on the left side and revenue on right side doesn’t care what asset account the $10,000 is allocated to.
+In the accounting equation, you will notice the impacts are in effect the same.
+Cash and debtors are both assets on the left side, and revenue on the right side doesn’t care what asset account we allocate the $10,000 to.

-ABC Ltd would then go ahead and record the the transaction in its accounts as:
+ABC Ltd would then go ahead and record the transaction in its accounts as:

-And that brings us to the end of our article on how we define revenue in accounting terms, how it impacts the accounting equation and how we would record the revenue earned.
-We mentioned that whether cash is received or a debtor is raised at the time the revenue is earned looks pretty much the same in the accounting equation.
-The left side or debit is either being record under bank (for cash received) or debtors (for revenue on credit).
+And that brings us to the end of our article, defining revenue, its accounting equation impact and the journal entries.
+We mentioned that whether cash is received or a debtor is raised when the income is earned looks pretty much the same in the accounting equation.
+The left side or debit is either recording under bank (for cash received) or debtors (for revenue on credit).

-We trust this article helps you along your path in gaining a better understanding of accounting and how it helps us understand the world of business.
+We trust this article helps you along your accounting path and how accounting helps us understand business.
 We also welcome your comments, questions and feedback.
-Drop a comment below, ask a question over on our questions page or get in touch with the Contact Us page.
+Please drop a comment below, ask a question on our questions page, or use the Contact Us page.